Coconut water – the ultimate elixir for the tropics

 An article published in the American Journal of Emergency Medicine in January 2000, reported a case in which electrolyte balance was successfully restored in a patient by treating him with an IV of coconut water, which flowed directly from the coconut.

-However, according to Mark Graber, professor of clinical emergency medicine at the University of Iowa Carver College of Medicine, coconut water is not an optimal IV solution for rehydration because it does not have enough sodium content to stay in the bloodstream.
-He cautioned that it could cause elevated calcium and potassium levels that could be dangerous.
+Nevertheless, Mark Graber, a professor of clinical emergency medicine at the University of Iowa Carver College of Medicine, cautions against considering coconut water as an optimal IV solution for rehydration.
+He points out that coconut water lacks sufficient sodium content to remain in the bloodstream effectively.
+Additionally, he warns of potential risks associated with elevated levels of calcium and potassium that could arise from its use.

 Cleansing the soul